junglesta/wherenodoctor/__LAB/chapters/03-how-to-examine-a-sick-person.md

 Every family should have a thermometer.
 Take the temperature of a sick person 4 times a day and always write it down (see p.
 462).

-How to read the thermometer (using one marked in degrees centigrade—°C):
+How to read the thermometer (using one marked in degrees centigrade°C):

  - Turn the thermometer until you can see the silver line.